youweichen0208/YC-Tech-Blog/src/backend/dotnetcore.md

 - We looked into our tables and see what data/tables that are same and don't change often and we cached that data in memory.
 We used .NET Core In Memory Caching mechanism for this.
 For large amount of data that needs to be cached we used Redis caching.
 - We made sure we use async/await for our API Controllers that talk with database when we use EF's async methods.
 - We consider handling long-running requests with background services or out of process with an Azure function.

+## How do you implement caching in an ASP.NET Core application?

+1. **In-Memory Caching** stores data within the memory of the web server.
+It's simple to use but local to the server, making it suitable for single-server or lightweight applications.
+2. **Distributed Caching** is useful in multi-server or cloud environments, allowing applications to share a cache across intances.
+Common distributed cache stores include Redis and SQL Server.
+3. **Response Caching** adds cache-related headers to HTTP responses.
+This can instruct clients or proxies to cache the response data.

+## Discuss logging mechanisms available in ASP.NET Core.

+Logging mechanisms in ASP.MET Core allow developers to capture information about the application's runtime behavior, errors, and custom events.
+This information is crucial for debugging, monitoring, and auditing the application's health and performance.
+Here is the overview of logging mechanisms in ASP.NET Core:

+1. Built-in Logging Providers

+- **Console**: Logs to the console.
+- **Debug**: Logs to the debug output window.
+- **EventSource**: Logs to EventSource.

+2. Third-party Logging Providers
+   ASP.NET Core supports third-party logging providers:

+- **Serilog**: A popular structured logging library.
+- **NLog**: A flexible and free logging platform.
+- **Log4Net**: A port of the popular Log4J library to .NET.

+3. Log Levels:
+   ASP.NET Core supports various log levels:

+- **Trace**: Logs that contain the most detailed messages.
+- **Debug**: Logs that are used for investigation during development
+- **Information**: Logs that track the general flow of the application.
+- **Warning**: Logs that highlight an abnormal or unexpected event in the application flow.
+- **Error**: Logs that highlight when the current flow of execution is stopped due to a failure.
+- **Critical**: Logs that describe an unrecoverable application or system crash.